Wild Life (Wings album): Track listing

 Notes: "Bip Bop (Link)" and "Mumbo (Link)" are unlisted on pressings of the album released before 1987.

 Track two, "Bip Bop", is a monaural recording.
+It was first released in stereo on the "Rough Mixes" CD, inside the Archive Collection edition of Wild Life.

-Archive Collection Reissue
+Archive Collection reissue

 Wild Life was remastered and released as part of the Paul McCartney Archive Collection on 7 December 2018.
 Several editions of the remastered album were released.
-The following track list represents the Deluxe Edition with three CDs and a DVD.
-The Special Edition and double LP versions compiled the remastered album (CD1) and bonus tracks (CD3).
+The following track list represents the deluxe edition with three CDs and a DVD.
+The special edition and double LP versions compiled the remastered album (CD1) and bonus tracks (CD3).

 Track listing

-All tracks written by Paul and Linda McCartney, except "Love is Strange" written by Mickey Baker, Sylvia Vanderpool, and Ethel Smith, and "Good Rockin' Tonight" written by Roy Brown.
+All tracks written by Paul and Linda McCartney, except "Love Is Strange" written by Mickey Baker, Sylvia Vanderpool, and Ethel Smith, and "Good Rockin' Tonight" written by Roy Brown.